Baked Potatoes And Twice Baked Potatoes Are Best On The Grill (And We Bust The Potato Nail Myth While We're At It)

 6) Melt the butter in the microwave in about 30 seconds to a minute, each oven will vary, and paint them all over with the butter.
 Move them to the direct heat side, cut side down, and let the cut side brown in the direct radiant heat, lid down, for about two minutes until they start to get golden, but don't continue painting them if you want crispy skins.
 Then roll them over and brown the skin sides.

 7) Remove them from the heat and they should be in that 200°F range.
 Goldilocks!
-If you like a little al dente crunch, pull them at 200°F. Bring them in, mash the contents with a fork, and dress them.
+If you like a little al dente crunch, pull them at 200°F. If you want them really fluffy under the crust, take them to 210°F. Bring them in, mash the contents with a fork, and dress them.
 Here are some fun ways to gussy up a spud:

 - Purists (who me?) use only butter or sour cream, or both, with salt and pepper and perhaps a sprinkling of chopped fresh chives or green onions.
 The adventurous will add broccoli florets, fresh thyme, fresh dill weed, fresh basil, or cowboy candy.